OIPR: Evaluation for Time-series Anomaly Detection Inspired by Operator Interest: Introduction

 The main contributions of this work are as follows:

-\begin{itemize} \item We propose a novel TAD evaluation method that models the dynamic changes in operator interest while monitoring the time-series data and responding to detector alarms in real-world scenarios.
-It addresses the challenges posed by long anomaly events and fragmented detection results, and innovatively calculates the precision and recall using the area under the operator interest curve.
+\begin{itemize} \item We propose a novel TAD evaluator that models the dynamic changes in operator interest while monitoring the time-series data and responding to detector alarms in real-world scenarios.
+It addresses the challenges posed by long anomaly events and fragmented detection results, and innovatively calculates precision and recall using the area under the operator interest curve.

-\item We establish a special scenario dataset that allows for a comprehensive analysis of characteristics of various TAD methods across diverse boundary conditions.
-This dataset serves as a valuable research materials for future investigations of TAD evaluation.
+\item We establish a special scenario dataset that allows for a comprehensive analysis of characteristics of various TAD evaluators under diverse boundary conditions.
+This dataset serves as a valuable research material for future investigations of TAD performance evaluation.

-\item We conduct experiments on five real-world datasets using both representative and adversarial TAD algorithms.
-The results indicate that \textit{OIPR} outperforms the baseline evaluation methods, exhibiting fewer limitations and greater applicability across a variety of real-world scenarios.
+\item We conduct experiments on five real-world datasets using both representative and adversary detectors.
+The results indicate that \textit{OIPR} outperforms the baseline evaluators, exhibiting fewer limitations and greater applicability across a variety of real-world scenarios.

 \end{itemize}